Three PR Blunders That Can’t Be Allowed

 Each of these covers contains an editorial mention or feature for one of my clients.
 Combined circulation’s just shy of 1 million readers — that’s a lot of impressions.

-Your Market Is Global When it comes to distributing product info or special event publicity, today’s dealers and manufacturers have to contend with multiple titles serving multiple audiences in multiple markets.
+Your Market Is Global When it comes to distributing product info or special event publicity, today’s retail dealers, distributors, and manufacturers have to contend with multiple outlets serving multiple audiences in multiple markets.
 Hitting the bullseye isn’t the slam dunk it once was, even though more and more publications are actively soliciting user-generated content.

-Knowing that not every publicity release requires the skill and capability of a Chicago pr shop, there are a couple of basics that, if followed, should improve the chances of a successful — meaning an article that not only gets printed but read — submission for publication, whether in print or on a social channel.
+Not every publicity release requires the skill and capability of a New York pr shop.
+But there are a couple of basics that, when followed, should improve the chances of a successful — meaning an article that not only gets printed but read — submission for publication, whether in print or on a social channel.

-I could easily do a Top 20 list, but any well prepared release is built on a foundation of just a few key concepts.
-Keeping in mind that your editor’s job isn’t rewriting your material but considering it for inclusion, here’s my Top 3 list of must do directives.
+Any well prepared release is built on a foundation of just a few key concepts.
+Keeping in mind that the editor’s job isn’t rewriting your material but considering it for inclusion, here’s my Top 3 list of must do directives.

 The typical product release might see 30 words published.
 A good approach might be to provide four times that, broken up into bite size paragraphs that an editor can easily use.
 Description.
 Benefit.
 Pricing.
 Availability.
 Short bursts of targeted info work best.

-Write Naturally Try to write like you talk.
+Write Naturally Write like you talk.
 (If your linguistic skills are challenged, definitely hire a pro.)
 A natural writing style is easier on the reader’s brain and a lot more likely to attract favorable attention from the editorial department.

-Be ruthless with your editing.
+Be Ruthless Use the tough love approach to editing.
 It helps to visualize those Academy Award recipients for Best 15-minute Industrial Documentary as they begin their shout outs with a remembrance of their third grade art teacher.
 As you imagine the orchestra beginning to drown out their droning, use your red marker liberally and often.

 2) Art & Illustration What about art?
 Including professional illustration and photography is money in the bank.
 Sending out a release without eye candy cuts your chances for positive exposure.
 A well crafted chunk of art can carry a so-so release to prominence, but forget the visuals – or worse, including boring, uninteresting, unattractive DIY pics – and you’ve just handicapped a successful placement.

-3) The Web Connection Connect the dots!
-Make sure that new widget has an appropriately prominent position on your web site.
+3) The Newsroom Connection Connect the dots!
+Make sure that new widget has a prominent position on your web site.
 Don’t send out publicity and forget to provide a way for your audience to follow up online.
 More info — and here you can get as creative as you want with supporting tech tables, PDFs crammed with more art, newsletter signups, etc. — is always welcomed by readers curious enough to light up your URL.

-These are just a few of the many steps that go into imaging, creating and distributing a successful release.
-Whether it’s a full on public relations campaign or the latest sequential product release, all the elements have to mesh for publicity to be effective, while half-measures can have a negative impact on not only your product but your brand’s reputation and credibility.
-You can view more communication tips in our columns archives.
+These are just a few of the many steps that go into imaging, creating, and distributing a successful release.
+Whether it’s a full on public relations campaign or the latest sequential product release, all the elements have to mesh for publicity to be effective.
+Half-measures, on the other hand, can have a negative impact on not only your product but your brand’s reputation and credibility.
+You can view more communication tips in my columns archives.